 Commission on Accreditation for Law Enforcement Agencies Inc. (CALEA)

-In 2012, the CSX Police Department received reaccreditation from the Commission on Accreditation for Law Enforcement Agencies (CALEA).
-The Police Department received its initial accreditation in 2009, becoming the only freight railroad police department to achieve this certification.
+In 2014, the CSX Police Department received re-accreditation from the Commission on Accreditation for Law Enforcement Agencies (CALEA).
+The CSX Police Department received its initial accreditation in 2009, and is one of only two freight railroad police departments to achieve this certification.
 CSX achieved this honor after a successful on-site assessment by a CALEA team, which reviewed all facets of CSX Police operations, including policies, procedures, evidence handling and arrests.
-Only 10 percent of law enforcement agencies nationwide have achieved this highly regarded accreditation, and CSX is proud to be one of these agencies.
+Only 10% of law enforcement agencies nationwide have achieved this highly regarded accreditation, and CSX is proud to be one of these agencies.

 The CSX Police Department serves to protect CSX personnel, critical infrastructure, customer property and the public against criminal acts, including terrorism, in order to preserve the safety and efficiency of rail transportation in America.
 CSX Transportation currently maintains this railroad police force that operates in 23 states.
 The officers of the CSX Police Department are strategically deployed throughout our network and often work with municipal, county, state and federal law enforcement and emergency response organizations.
 Relationships with these organizations enhance our ability to promptly and safely respond to any threats to security along our network.